Terms of Success Part I: Clarifying Your Understanding – Resolve Your Floor

 Curing Does Not Equal Drying

 There’s much more to flooring than meets the eye.
 That’s why quality concrete installation is so important.
-A flooring system contains: floor covering, adhesive and/or primer, patch and/or leveling compounds, concrete, and some form of vapor retarder, sub-base, and sub-grade soil.
+A flooring system contains floor covering, adhesive and/or primer, patch and/or leveling compounds, concrete, and some form of vapor retarder, sub-base, and sub-grade soil.

-Curing is the process by which the floor forms itself once concrete is poured.
+Curing is the process by which the floor forms itself once the concrete is poured.
 Concrete contains multiple ingredients: cement, aggregate and water.
 The chemical reaction of these components, called hydration, occurs over time and, with each passing day, increases the compressive strength of the slab.
 Successful flooring installers must allow sufficient time for curing of the concrete slab.
 When they do, contractors and customers enjoy concrete which is strong and durable.
-When contractors rush through the cure phase, concrete becomes a complex of potential moisture problems down the road.
+When contractors rush through the curing phase, concrete becomes a complex of potential moisture problems down the road.
 Talk about building your own nightmare.

 Drying is an interactive physics process which occurs in tandem with hydration (curing), but the two serve totally different purposes.
 Once poured, concrete moisture must migrate from the bottom of the slab to the surface in order to evaporate.
 Knowing relative humidity (RH) levels in the slab help to establish how the concrete drying process is proceeding.
-Rush flooring application, and you risk trapping excess moisture in the slab which will eventually lead to flooring or adhesive failures, mold and mildew issues or other moisture-related problems.
-Utilizing relative humidity (RH) testing to give the slab time and the appropriate conditions for drying, will allow you to apply floor coverings and/or coatings with confidence.
+Rush the flooring application, and you risk trapping excess moisture in the slab which will eventually lead to flooring or adhesive failures, mold and mildew issues or other moisture-related problems.
+Utilizing RH testing to give the slab time and the appropriate conditions for drying, will allow you to apply floor coverings and/or coatings with confidence.

 Digital Moisture Content Monitoring

 Wagner Meters provides accurate and reliable insight into concrete moisture levels.
 Contractors place NIST-calibrated, single-use RH probes to appropriate depths of the slab, as per ASTM F2170 standards.
 The probes reach equilibration with the concrete (in less than an hour) to produce accurate and immediate moisture conditions.
-They deploy a hand-held digital meter to read the relative humidity (RH%) levels at each sensor installed to the appropriate depth in the slab, in order to obtain an understanding of, given this information, what the moisture conditions will be once a flooring or coating system is installed.
+They deploy a hand-held digital meter to read the RH% levels at each sensor installed to the appropriate depth in the slab, in order to obtain an understanding of, given this information, what the moisture conditions will be once a flooring or coating system is installed.

 Understanding the difference between curing and drying, and many future flooring failures can be avoided.